Thetford railway station

 It is the nearest station to the Center Parcs holiday village at Elveden Forest, approximately 5 mi to the west.

 History

-The Bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
+The bill for the Norwich and Brandon Railway (N&BR) received royal assent on 10 May 1844 as the Norwich and Brandon Railway Act 1844 (7 & 8 Vict. c. xv).
 The line was to link with an Eastern Counties Railway (ECR) project of a line from Newport in Essex to Brandon in Suffolk.
 Once complete the line would enable trains to travel from Norwich to London.
 Work started on the line in 1844.

-One month before the N&BR opened, a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect, and so Thetford station became a Norfolk Railway asset.
+One month before the N&BR opened, the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) authorising the amalgamation of the Yarmouth and Norwich Railway with the N&BR came into effect, and so Thetford station became a Norfolk Railway (NR) asset.